-2018 2017
+2019 2018

-Rate H 1) 7.9 8.1
+Rate H 1) 6.0 7.9

-Rate h2) 12.4 12.3
+Rate h2) 9.6 12.4

-1) reportable work-related accidents per 1 million work hours (more than 3 days off work); domestic core workforce and Training contracts
+1)reportable work-related accidents per 1 million work hours (more than 3 days off work); domestic core workforce and Training contracts

-The frequency of accidents in relation to one million hours worked from the fourth day of absence fell slightly from 2017 to 2018, while the number of accidents at work from the first day of absence per million hours worked increased slightly.
-In 2018, there were no work-related accidents resulting in death within our workforce.
+The frequency of accidents stretching into a fourth day of absence per million hours worked fell somewhat from 2018 to 2019, and the number of accidents at work per million hours worked measured from the first day of absence decreased slightly.
+In 2019 a work-related accident resulting in death occurred at a company that is included in the Group financial accounts at 30%.